I absolutely love this idea and thought it would be the perfect end to our series on the Imam! Jummah Mubarak 🙂

 - A newspaper – to signify that Imam will come when there are lots of problems in the world and he will eliminate all of them.

-– An Iranian coin/note with Masjid-e-Jamkaran on it, where people gather on Tuesdays to try and meet the Imam.
+- An Iranian coin/note (or picture) with Masjid-e-Jamkaran on it, where people gather on Tuesdays to try and meet the Imam.

-– An Ariza – for us to write to him.
+- An Ariza and/or envelope – for us to write to him.

 - A Zulfiqar necklace – as a reminder that when Imam comes, he will have different things belonging to Prophets/Imams of the past, including the sword of Imam Ali (as).